Jedwabno, Warmian-Masurian Voivodeship: History

 In 1436, in records of the commander of Ostróda, a first time mention of the settlement of Gedwangen in the Prussian territory of Sassen is noted.
 The name Gedwangen includes the Prussian language words "gedian" thicket and "wangus" (cleared oak forest).
 A church was built at that time and the inhabitants are recorded to have lived mainly from forest beekeeping.
 Later Protestant settlers from other parts of Poland to Masuria introduced the name Jedwabno.

 In the late 19th century, the village had a population of 700, solely Polish Protestants.
 It hosted two annual fairs in the late 19th century.

+During World War II, the Germans operated two forced labour subcamps of the Stalag I-B prisoner-of-war camp in the village.